yurvon-screamo/notes/junior-test-task.md

 Communication between the server and the client should use a text data format - JSON.

-As a data source, the implementation should use one of the services on the internet (for example).
+As a data source, the implementation should use one of the services on the internet.

 The application should be runnable in a Docker container.